Most wounds and skin injuries

 People develop visible scars on the skin when the biologic process of wound healing patches together damaged tissues with a strong, fibrous network of collagen.
-Most wounds and skin injuries result in some degree of scarring but each person’s unique skin properties and colouring will show this differently.
+Most wounds and skin injuries result in some degree of scarring but each person’s unique skin properties and complexion will show this differently.
 A smooth, shiny or raised patch of skin caused by a scar will look and feel different from the normal skin cells around it.
 Often, scars will fade and lighten over the years as they mature, however for many people, darker pigmentation or a raised appearance can make scars stand out as obvious and for some can become a source of embarrassment.
 Scars on the face left by chronic acne breakouts can leave pitted, wavy and red or purple skin changes.
 Not getting a scar treatment well in time, especially acne scar treatment also puts patients in a timid position.

 Many people search in vain for scar removal creams and lotions that will make their unsightly scars disappear.

-Often, beauty products promise more than they can deliver; however there are non-surgical, cosmetic technologies and medical grade products which can drastically improve the appearance of scars.
-Visiting Dr. Bector in Toronto at his Dr. Bector Cosmetics location is your first step to restored, beautiful skin.
+Often, beauty products promise more than they can deliver; and can be misleading, however there are non-surgical, cosmetic technologies and medical grade products which can drastically improve the appearance of scars.
+Visiting Dr. Bector for scar treatment in Toronto at his Dr. Bector Cosmetics location is your first step to restored, beautiful skin.

 How does PRP treat scars?

 One of our most powerful non-surgical scar reduction treatments involves Platelet Rich Plasma, or PRP.
 This revolutionary healing and rejuvenating procedure is one of the most safe and natural options available, even in case of acne scar treatment.
 This is because PRP uses your own blood plasma, loaded with powerful stem cells, to trigger a healing and collagen producing response where it is injected.
-There is no risk of allergy or side effects as their can be related to medications.
-PRP, done quickly and easily in the office allows your doctor to regenerate cells and increase collagen and elastin where scarring has left skin weak, damaged and poorly textured.
-Hyper-pigmentation and scarring from acne or stretch marks can be greatly improved with this leading edge treatment method.
+There is no risk of allergy or side effects as there can be related to medications.
+PRP, done quickly and easily in the clinic allows your doctor to regenerate cells and increase collagen and elastin where scarring has left skin weak, damaged and poorly textured.
+Hyper-pigmentation and scarring from anything, whether acne or stretch marks can be greatly improved with this leading edge treatment method.
 Results can be instant and will continue to build over the weeks and months post injection.

 Is Radio Frequency therapy useful in scar treatment? /

 Radio Frequency, (RF) therapy, uses painless beams of radio waves to heat scar tissue and remodel the texture of skin.
-RF Therapy is often used in medical, cosmetic clinics to treat skin laxity and reduce the appearance of cellulite.
+RF Therapy is often used in medical and cosmetic clinics to treat skin laxity and reduce the appearance of cellulite.
 With different settings available, high-power Radio Frequency platforms can also be used for ablative treatments which remove a thin layer of tissue to reveal healthy new skin underneath.
-At our clinic in Toronto, RF Therapy is occasionally used for the treatment of acne scars.
+At our clinic, RF Therapy is occasionally used for rendering acne scar treatment in Toronto.
 This painless, non-surgical treatment is an effective way to improve the smoothness of the skin and reduce scar texture.

 Low-power RF systems are commonly used for gentle, dermatological re-modeling of mild scarring because they cause small amounts of thermal damage within the skin, but they are non-ablative.
 These micro-injuries trigger the body’s natural healing and tissue rebuilding process to strengthen and smooth skin from the inside out.
-Moderate-to-severe acne scars may require skin resurfacing with more aggressive treatments.
+Moderate-to-severe cases may require skin resurfacing with more aggressive acne scar treatments.